 Around 30–50% of HIV-infected people are affected by a primary HIV infection in 2–6 weeks from catching the virus.
 The symptoms are much like a common cold: fever, a sore throat, swollen lymph nodes and so forth.
 Some people get a rash on their upper body.
 An HIV infection cannot be diagnosed based on the symptoms.
 Only an HIV test can provide reliable results on whether one is infected or not.

 The HIV rapid tests deliver results in 1–20 minutes depending on the product used.
 It tests for HI virus antibodies (HIVab) or antigens and antibodies (HIV AgAb).
-The rapid test uses blood, saliva and urine, among others, for detecting antibodies or antigens.
+The rapid test uses blood for detecting antibodies or antigens.
 At the moment, all quick tests available on the market are not reliable.
 It is therefore advised to get oneself tested at a health care office.
 A negative result from a rapid test is reliable, when it has been three months since the possible contagion.

 In connection with HIV, risk situations are often mentioned.
 Risk situations refer to situations where HIV or some other STD could have been transmitted, such as during sexual contact or blood transmission.
 The accuracy of the definition of the risk situation is important for evaluating the reliability of the test result.